iPhone 11 rumors: Everything Apple could announce today

 The Apple store is down and the big day is here.
 We're counting down the hours until Apple unveils its next-generation iPhone later today in Cupertino, California.
-Apple faces some real challenges in making the upgrades we're expecting to see -- a handful of modest tweaks -- sound like must-haves.
-Some of those potential changes include three rear-facing cameras, bilateral charging and a new A13 processor.
+What will the company call the next generation?
+The iPhone 11 is the frontrunner -- but we've heard rumors about an iPhone Pro, iPhone Pro Max and iPhone 11R.
+Whatever they're called, Apple is facing some real challenges in making what we expect to be a handful of modest tweaks sound like a phone chock full of must-haves.
+Some of the potential updates include three rear-facing cameras, bilateral charging and a new A13 processor.
 But the most exciting rumors about forthcoming Apple phones don't concern the iPhone 11.
 Instead, the really cool stuff -- including the 5G iPhone, the folding iPhone, the iPhone with a laser-guided 3D time-of-flight camera and in-display fingerprint sensor -- is slated for 2020 (or beyond).

 So, then, what exactly are we getting this year?